Hasuzawa/cicd-sandbox/README.md

 ## Overview

-Sandbox repository to test CICD on Github.
+Sandbox repository to test CICD on Github, and some AWS infra by Terraform.